Health, Physical Education and Sport

 Our Health and Physical Education specialists guide and lead the students to refine and enhance learning in this important aspect of education.

 The vital foundations can be fostered in the Early Years (3-6 years) with the beginnings of spatial awareness, balance skills, understanding of their body’s reactions as well as fostering enjoyment and teamwork through movement.

 In the Primary College (6-12 years) there are opportunities for more organised sport and recreation involvement and the understanding of healthy lifestyle habits.
 In addition, all students in Junior Primary participate in a swimming and water safety program at the Buderim Aquatic Centre for one week in Term 1.

 Guest presenters also visit the College to encourage students to try different sports such as softball, karate, basketball, netball, dance, gymnastics, soccer, touch football and athletics.

-In the Adolescent years (12-15 years) and Senior Phase (15-18 years) students have the opportunity to choose Health and Physical Education studies as well as Recreation studies and Sport Science in the IB program.
+In the Adolescent Community (12-18 years) all students undertake studies in Health and Physical Education with the option to choose additional Recreation and Sport Science subjects in the senior years.
 These courses delve more specifically into sport and recreation organisation and its role in individual and community health, how the body functions to learn and perform specific movement skills and an exploration of the vocational opportunities in these sectors.

 In addition to regular sports students have opportunities to participate in mountain biking, rock climbing, swimming/life saving, hiking/orienteering and surfing.